mathiskakal/moonshot/documents/rexmax-specifications.md

 ### 2) Project Overview (Why)

- Probably state that it would be better to read the project charter first, but give an overview of the project again.
+> [!IMPORTANT]
+> Reading the project charter located in the same folder could help gain additional context, as it is the document that served as a contract between I, the project owner, and the customer.

 RexMax is the name I have given to this project: an application, destined to solve a problem that are currently facing store owners of a home improvement franchise abroad, in Mauritius Island.